Mocky-533/PasswordBox/readme.md

 - [x] ~~A GUI (maybe)~~ Used cursor instead.
 - [x] ~~Optimize searching functions~~ DONE.
-- [ ] use cursers pad to display search result, so that the error of not enough room can be breached.
+- [x] ~~use cursers pad to display search result, so that the error of not enough room can be dodged.~~

+## Ending

+This repo was just a project to try database operation and python-curses functions.

+And this might just be it.
+Probably I will no longer work on this mini project.
+Anyone is welcomed to do anything with it, have fun~